DigitalPublishingToolkit/TOD29GOODDATA/md/08chapter4.md

-a single-focused, descriptive study that employs an instance to offer a common framework for future studies.[^04chapter4_26] Syrian Archive provides a case of a class of phenomena; that is, activism that utilizes the data infrastructure for knowledge and action*.* The case study methodology is helpful when the boundaries between a phenomenon and its context are not apparent.[^04chapter4_27] This organization has been chosen based on the fact that background conditions are relevant to the inspection of data practices
+a single-focused, descriptive study that employs an instance to offer a common framework for future studies.[^04chapter4_26] Syrian Archive provides a case of a class of phenomena; that is, activism that utilizes the data infrastructure for knowledge and action.
+The case study methodology is helpful when the boundaries between a phenomenon and its context are not apparent.[^04chapter4_27] This organization has been chosen based on the fact that background conditions are relevant to the inspection of data practices